pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 The initial set of DelegInfoKeys and their formats are defined in {{nameserver-info}}.

 ## Presentation Format

-The RDATA presentation format of the record consists of a single list: DelegInfos
+The RDATA presentation format of the record consists of a single list, DelegInfos.

-The DelegInfos presentation format is defined exactly same as "SvcParams" defined in Section 2.1 of {{?RFC9460}}.
+The DelegInfos presentation format is defined exactly the same as SvcParams in Section 2.1 of {{?RFC9460}}.
 The following rules are adapted from SVCB, but with changed names:

 - DelegInfos is a whitespace-separated list with each DelegInfo consisting of a DelegInfoKey=DelegInfoValue pair, or a standalone DelegInfoKey.
 - Individual element definitions are the same as {{?RFC9460}}: